 Critical load exceedances are the amount of excess deposition above the critical load; for nutrient N the calculation is simply total N deposition (derived from N oxides and ammonia) minus the critical load.
 For acidification, deposition of both S and N compounds can contribute to the exceedance of critical loads.
-The Critical Load Function, developed under the UNECE CLRTAP (Posch et al., 1999; Posch & Hettelingh, 1997; Posch et al., 1995; Hettelingh et al., 1995), defines combinations of S and N deposition that will not cause harmful effects.
-In its simplest form, an acidity critical load can be defined graphically by a 45 degree diagonal line on a sulphur-nitrogen deposition plot (Figure 1.3a).
-The line intercepts the x-axis (representing N deposition) and y-axis (representing S deposition) at chemically equivalent points, each representing the N or S deposition equal to the critical load for acidity.
+The Critical Load Function (CLF), developed under the UNECE CLRTAP (Hettelingh et al., 1995; Posch et al., 1999; Posch et al., 1995; Posch and Hettelingh, 1997), defines combinations of S and N deposition that will not cause harmful effects.
+In its simplest form, an acidity critical load can be defined graphically by a 45 degree diagonal line on a sulphur-nitrogen deposition plot (Figure 1.3a), where both types of deposition are expressed in chemical equivalents, i.e. moles of charge.
+The line intercepts the x-axis (representing N deposition) and y-axis (representing S deposition) at the same value in equivalents, each represents the N or S deposition equal to the critical load for acidity.
 Each point along the diagonal line represents the critical load in terms of some combination of S and N deposition.